Azirella

 How a Decision Flows

-Every decision follows the same path: deterministic baseline, learned adjustment, confidence check, and outcome recording.
+Every decision follows the same path: deterministic baseline, learned adjustment, likelihood check, and outcome recording.
 No black boxes.

 EVENT